 1.Start with Micro-Influencers

 Micro-influencers are defined by Forbes as “everyday consumers who have a significant social media following of anywhere between 1,000 and 100,000.”
 As a small business, you’ll likely want to find influencers for your niche that fall into this range.
 Don’t just look at the number of followers when you’re scouting potential partnerships.
 Dig into the engagement that they get for their posts and the ways that they relate to their audience.
 An influencer with a huge audience but little day-to-day connection to their followers is likely to have a lower ROI.
 That’s because your products may be lost in the shuffle of their content.
-Remember- there needs to be significant crossover between their audience and yours for an influencer campaign to work.
+Remember- there needs to be a significant crossover between their audience and yours for an influencer campaign to work.
 If you run an online women’s clothing boutique, an influencer whose audience is largely male will be less effective.

 But where do you find influencers in the first place?
 Start by thinking about your product and how consumers are most likely to connect with your brand.
 An online t-shirt store, for example, will likely find Youtube, Instagram, and Pinterest to be the best avenues for their business.
-Reviews for an eBook release will likely depend on influential bloggers in a similar or complementary niche.
+Reviews for an Ebook release will likely depend on influential bloggers in a similar or complementary niche.
 From here, you can start to dig more deeply into specific marketing channels.

 2. Dig into Social media